 Think through how you’re going to approach the interview process - who will you have in the interview room?
 Usually, the CEO/Managing Director of the company and the line manager should be adequate.
 Don’t overdo it with an entire panel of workers.
 Just select the most appropriate members of staff and stick to it.

 Changing the interviewers part way through your hiring stint means differing opinions - keep the same people throughout the interview process.
-That way, everyone has had a chance to see the same candidates, which mfeans you can both make an informed decision on each one.
+That way, everyone has had a chance to see the same candidates, which means you can both make an informed decision on each one.

 Remember that candidates are probably working to live